Are your stools coming out like flat ribbons and scaring the daylights out of you?

 When constipation alternates with diarrhea, you should inform your doctor.

-This article explains exactly what “constipation alternating with diarrhea” means.
+Here is exactly what “constipation alternating with diarrhea” means.